Skip to content

 [R]

-RestoreUsesGitCredentials = true
+RestoreUsesGitCredentials = false

 Publishers must also configure appropriate Git provider credentials on their computer.
 They then install the package locally using an R package like remotes.
 For instance, to install a package from GitHub: